styled-components/css-to-react-native/README.md

 ]); // => { fontFamily: 'Helvetica', ... }
 ```

 We don't provide a way to get these style tuples in this library, so you'll need to do that yourself.
 I expect most people will use postCSS or another CSS parser.
-You should try avoid getting these with `string.split`, as that has a lot of edge cases (colons and semi-colons apearing in comments etc.)
+You should try avoid getting these with `string.split`, as that has a lot of edge cases (colons and semi-colons appearing in comments etc.)

 For implementors, there is also a few extra APIs available.